xiangyuT/raylight/README.md

 ## Support
 [PayPal](https://paypal.me/Komikndr)
-Thanks for the support :)
+Thanks for the support :) (I want to buy 2nd GPU (5060Ti) so i dont have to rent cloud GPU)